Frequently Asked Questions

 Very well.
 Many detachments assign cadet "sponsors" to new students.
 They can help students find classes, get textbooks, learn to wear the uniform correctly, meet other cadets and learn basic customs and courtesies.
 It is also the responsibility of the cadet's flight commander to help new cadets fit into the program.
 Many detachments also have tutoring programs and other forms of assistance.
 Hazing is not permitted!
 You'll find the cadet staff and detachment staff is concerned about your well-being and progress.

 - How much marching and drilling will I have to do?Not as much as you think.
-Marching/drill is sometimes practiced during your squadron time at Leadership Laboratory.
+Marching/drill is sometimes practiced during your squadron time at Leadership Laboratory (LLAB).
 There are no mandatory drill sessions outside of LLAB.

-- When will I receive my Air Force ROTC uniform?Within the first couple of class periods, we will issue you a complete uniform and tell you how to arrange for having alterations completed (at no cost to you).
+- When will I receive my Air Force ROTC uniform?Within the first couple of class periods, you will be sized for a complete uniform.
+Your uniform items will then be ordered and usually show up in about 2 weeks.
+For your Service Dress uniform, we will explain how to arrange to have alterations completed (at no cost to you).
 However, you are responsible for keeping the uniform clean and presentable.